Tachyon

 A tachyon (/ˈtækiɒn/) or tachyonic particle is a hypothetical particle that always travels faster than light.
 Physicists posit that faster-than-light particles cannot exist because they are inconsistent with the known laws of physics.
-If such particles did exist they perhaps could be used to send signals faster than light and into the past.
-According to the theory of relativity this would violate causality, leading to logical paradoxes such as the grandfather paradox.
-Tachyons would exhibit the unusual property of increasing in speed as their energy decreases, and would require infinite energy to slow to the speed of light.
-No verifiable experimental evidence for the existence of such particles has been found.
+If such particles did exist, they perhaps could be used to send signals faster than light and into the past.
+According to the theory of relativity, this would violate causality, leading to logical paradoxes such as the grandfather paradox.
+Tachyons would exhibit the unusual property of increasing in speed as their energy decreases and would require infinite energy to slow to the speed of light.
+No verifiable experimental evidence has been found to support the existence of such particles.

-The term "tachyon" derives from a 1967 paper by Gerald Feinberg about excitations of a quantum field with imaginary mass.
-Subsequent work has shown the excitations are not faster than light particles but particle physicists still discuss "tachyons", e.g. in tachyon condensation, when they are referring to tachyonic fields.
+The term "tachyon" is derived from a 1967 paper by Gerald Feinberg about excitations of a quantum field with imaginary mass.
+Subsequent work has shown that the excitations are not faster-than-light particles, but particle physicists still discuss "tachyons", e.g., in tachyon condensation, when they are referring to tachyonic fields.